Transfăgărășan: The World’s Best Road Trip

 Romania’s Transfăgărășan winds through the Fagaras Mountains, part of the Carpathian Mountain Range that connects Transylvania to Wallachia via a shocking series of white-knuckle hairpin turns and sharp descents.

-The 56-mile path climbs to an altitude of 6,699 feet, slinking past stunning outlooks of lake, waterfalls, and a dam.
+The 56-mile path climbs to an altitude of 6,699 feet, slinking past stunning outlooks of the lake, waterfalls, and a dam.

 After our initial arrival and two days in Bucharest, our group of six was itching to move on to the real target of our trip: Transylvania.